Ruslan Kogan is not the type to mince words, especially about his competitors.

 Harnessing the web

-When it comes to competing against bricks and mortar retailers, Kogan imaginatively and viscously harnesses the advantages online can offer.
+When it comes to competing against bricks and mortar retailers, Kogan imaginatively harnesses the advantages online can offer.

 A year ago, the company invented and patented a technology called Live Price, which gives customers a discount if they buy a product early in the production cycle.
 Kogan describes Live Price as a way of making pricing more transparent, showing how much extra money each stage of the production cycle costs, and also as giving customers the savings that come from consumers themselves providing the cost of financing a product’s manufacture.